Why Is My Cat Leaving Tiny Blood Spots? (8 Reasons And When To Worry)

 The sacs contain an oily dark brown liquid that cats use to mark their territory and lubricate their stools.

-The anal glands can become impacted when they aren’t emptied enough or by a bacterial infection.
-Besides dripping blood, your cat can also be leaking dark brown fluids.
+The anal glands can become impacted or inflamed, when they aren’t properly emptied or by a bacterial infection.

-Some cat owners like to rub vaseline on their cats’ sore bums to help heal and protect the tender skin in that area.
-However, it might not always work well depending on what is affecting your cat.
+Some cat owners like to rub Vaseline on their cats’ sore bums to help heal and protect the tender skin in that area.

-The most common cause of hematomas in your cat’s ear is mainly due to trauma or injury related.
+The most common cause of hematoma in your cat’s ear is mainly due to trauma or injury.

 Common causes of trauma to the ear include: